Early prison efforts focused on educating the incarcerated

 Rehabilitation of discharged convicts

 But, with all this interest taken in the reform and development of the convict, a great mistake has been (happening).
-The most perfect system of reform in prisons, and that attended with the greatest success, amounts to little if the convict is to be dropped by the State when he is discharged and the doors of the prison close behind him.
+The most perfect system of reform in prisons amounts to little if the convict is dropped by the State when he is discharged.
 If ever (someone) struggling against temptations, requires assistance and friends, it is then.

 If there is a period in a convict’s life when he needs to be kept from evil influences and encouraged to industry, it is when he leaves the prison.
 As the law now stands, a discharged convict receives the sum of $3 and a second-hand suit of clothes.
 We think this is inadequate and fails to meet the actual wants of the man discharged.

-Based on the many convicts returning to the State Prison, they have fallen from grace for want of money, work, and food.
+(Those) returning to the State Prison have fallen from grace for want of money, work, and food.
 With no one to help them, they commit a crime.
-We advise that $20 be given to each discharged convict, as well as a good new suit of clothes valued at $15 so they can get away from the large cities — take to the country and try and get some work whereby to earn an honest living.
-We are satisfied once he gets a start the result will be beneficial to the community at large and his own course in life thereafter.
+We advise $20 be given to each discharged convict, as well as a good new suit of clothes valued at $15.
+They (should) get away from large cities (and) take to the country.
+(Here they can) try and get some work whereby to earn an honest living.
+We are satisfied once he gets a start, the result will be beneficial to the community and his own course in life.

 By Don Chaddock, Inside CDCR editor